ssclafani949/DNNCascade/README.md

 Insert each of `[snr, pwn, unid]` for `<catalog>`.
 A reduced set of different `<n-sig>` values for testing could be: `[10, 20, 50]`.

+## Correlated trials for source list

+The most significant source from the source list will be reported.
+In order to perform the trial correction, correlated trials are considered by utilizing csky's `MultiTrialRunner`.

+        # run background trials at exact declinations of sources
+        # <source-num> runs from 0 to 109 for each of the 110 sources in the list
+        python trials.py do-bkg-trials-sourcelist --n-trials <ntrials> --cpus <ncpus> --sourcenum <source-num>

+        # collect background trials
+        python trials.py collect-bkg-trials-sourcelist

+        # perform correlated trials
+        python trials.py do-correlated-trials-sourcelist --n-trials <ntrials> --cpus <ncpus>